sutta » mn » Majjhima Nikāya 54

 Seyyathāpi, gahapati, gāmassa vā nigamassa vā avidūre tibbo vanasaṇḍo.

-“Suppose there was a sweltering forest grove not far from a town or village.
+“Suppose there was a dense forest grove not far from a town or village.

 Tatrassa rukkho sampannaphalo ca upapannaphalo ca, na cassu kānici phalāni bhūmiyaṁ patitāni.